szabgab/slides/git-intro/intro.md

 * While still on the master branch create 2 new files A.txt and B.txt with the content "a file" and "b file" respevtively.
 * Commit the changes.
+* As you make the changes, keep using `gitk --all` to observe the changes.

 * Create three new branches featureA, featureB, and featureC. (or any other names)
 * On `master` make a commit to `README`.
 (Add a line 'this is master')